PTAB

 4. Key Claim Construction Positions

-• For the term “mobile agent system,” Petitioner noted that a district court construed it in related litigation as “a mobile system that includes at least a device to capture video or still images and a device set up to communicate with a remote server.”
-Petitioner contended that adopting this construction was unnecessary because the independent claims already explicitly recited these features.
+• "mobile agent system": Petitioner noted that while a formal construction was unnecessary, a district court in related litigation construed the term as "a mobile system that includes at least a device to capture video or still images and a device set up to communicate with a remote server."
+Petitioner argued this construction was consistent with the explicit claim language.

 5. Key Technical Contentions (Beyond Claim Construction)